hylo-lang/specification/spec.md

 ## Comments

-1. The character sequence `//` start a single-line comment, which terminates immediately before the next new-line delimiter.
+1. The character sequence `//` starts a single-line comment, which terminates immediately before the next new-line delimiter.

-2. The character sequences `/*` and `*/` denote multiline comment opening and closing delimiters, respectively.
+2. The character sequences `/*` and `*/` are multiline comment opening and closing delimiters, respectively.
 A multiline comment opening  delimiter starts a comment that terminates immediately after a matching closing delimiter.
 Each opening delimiter must have a matching closing delimiter.
 Multiline comments may nest, and need not contain any new-line characters.

 3. The character sequences `//` have no special meaning in a multiline comment.
 The character sequences `/*` and `*/` have no special meaning in a single-line comment.
 The character sequences `//` and `/*` have no special meaning in a string literal.
 String and character literal delimiters have no special meaning in a comment.